[draft] Signal Correlation Hurdle Rates For Profitable Trading

 $$ 3\beta \le c $$ $$ \Rightarrow 3\rho\sigma\sqrt{\tau} \le c $$ $$ \Rightarrow \rho \le \frac{c}{3\sigma\sqrt{\tau}} $$

 Assuming the signal follows a normal distribution, it will only exceed a magnatude of $ 3\sigma $ in 0.3% of periods - not enough to trade consistently.
-As such, as stated by the author values of 1.5x or 2x the minimum correlation is neccessary to realistically trade profitably - this allows us to reduce the signal threshold and exceed costs in a greater number of periods.
+As such, as stated by the original author, values of 1.5x or 2x the minimum correlation is neccessary to realistically trade profitably - this allows us to reduce the signal threshold and exceed costs in a greater number of periods.

 Evaluation on Binance Bitcoin price data

 We look at the following (reduced) Binance fee tiers for taker orders and combine them with a constant slippage of 5 basis points (bps) for our cost variable $c$.
-The Total Fee is this estimate doubled, to account for both entering and exiting the position.
+The Total Fee is this estimate doubled, to account for both entering and exiting a position.

 Tier | Volume Requirement (USD, millions) | Taker Fee (Bps) | Total Fee (Bps) |